signalogic/SigSRF_SDK/README.md

    2) A few areas of the flow diagram are somewhat approximated, to simplify and make easier to read.
 For example, loops do not have "for" or "while" flow symbols, and some APIs, such as DSCodecEncode() and DSFormatPacket(), appear in the flow once, but actually may be called multiple times, depending on what signal processing algorithms are in effect.

    3) <b>Multisession</b>.
 The "Input and Packet Buffering", "Packet Processing", and "Media Processing and Output" stages are per-session, and repeat for multiple sessions.
-See the Session Config File <a href=https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#SessionConfigFile</a> section for more info.
+See <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#SessionConfigFile">Session Config File</a> for more info.

    4) <b>Multichannel</b>.
 For each session, The "Input and Packet Buffering", "Packet Processing", and "Media Processing and Output" stages of data flow are multichannel and optimized for high capacity channel processing.